2.2 Chemistry, Terminology, and Acronyms

 As discussed in Section 2.4.6, some PFAS have been developed or used as replacements for other PFAS that are phased out of use and production.

 One replacement compound for the use of PFOA as a polymerization aid in the production of PTFE is a polyfluoroalkyl ether carboxylic acid: ammonium 4,8-dioxa-3H-perfluorononanoate (CF3OCF2CF2CF2-OCHFCF2COO–NH4+ (CAS No. 958445-44-8), commonly referred to by the trade name ADONA (Gordon 2011).
-The chemical structure is shown in Figure 2-13.
+The chemical structure is shown in Figure 2-14.

-Figure 2-13.
-Chemical structure for ADONA.
+Figure 2-14.
+Chemical structure for ADONA ammonium salt.

 Other replacement polymerization compounds for the manufacture of PTFE and polyvinylidene fluoride (PVDF) include polyfluoroalkyl ether acids, also referred to as cyclic or polymeric functionalized perfluoropolyethers (PFPEs) (Wang et al. 2013).
-A sample chemical structure of a chloropolyfluoroalkyl ether acid is shown in Figure 2-14.
+A sample chemical structure of a chloropolyfluoroalkyl ether acid is shown in Figure 2-15.

-Figure 2-14.
+Figure 2-15.
 Sample chemical structure for a chloropolyfluoroalkyl ether acid.

 2.2.5 Chemical Manufacturing

 To differentiate among PFAS in understanding a conceptual site model for environmental risk assessment, it is important to know about the chemical manufacturing processes.
 The various manufacturing processes produce different types of PFAS, such as linear and branched isomers (as discussed in this section), which may affect the environmental fate, treatment, toxicology, and site forensics for these chemicals.
-The type of PFAS that might be formed by the transformation of precursor PFAS at or related to an environmental release site also may depend on the manufacturing process (refer to the family tree in Figure 2-4).
+The type of PFAS that might be formed by the transformation of precursor PFAS at or related to an environmental release site also may depend on the manufacturing process (refer to the family tree in Figure 2-5).

 2.2.5.1 Processes

 Two major processes, electrochemical fluorination (ECF) and fluorotelomerization, have been (and are) used to manufacture PFAS that contain perfluoroalkyl chains: side-chain fluorinated polymers, PFAAs and polyfluoroalkyl surfactants (USEPA 2003; Benskin, DeSilva, and Martin 2010; KEMI 2015; OECD 2018).
 The fluorotelomerization process may also be characterized as “oligomerization,” as it involves, for example, using tetrafluoroethylene (TFE) monomer and adding one to nine TFE monomers to form a perfluoroalkyl chain (Kissa 2001; Rao and Baker 1994).
-ECF and fluorotelomerization can be used to create some of the same PFAS, as shown on Figure 2-4.
+ECF and fluorotelomerization can be used to create some of the same PFAS, as shown on Figure 2-5.
 PFSAs are produced only using the ECF process, whereas PFCAs can be produced by both ECF and fluorotelomerization (USEPA 2003; CONCAWE 2016).

 More than 600 intermediate processes have been used to further produce certain PFAS and the associated final products.
 Further discussion of the intermediate processes may be found in the general scientific literature and numerous textbooks specifically written about fluorinated organics and fluoropolymers (Banks, Smart, and Tatlow 1994).